mcandre/unmake/WARNINGS.md

 * Verify multiline instruction syntax in earlier commands.
 * Avoid inserting whitespace between `@`/`+`/`-` prefix modifiers and the rest of the command.
 * Generally, avoid starting commands with whitespace.
-* Consider indenting successive lines in a multiline make command exactly two tabs, for visual clarity.
+* Consider indenting successive lines in a multiline make command with 1 tab (prerequisites) or 2 tabs (commands), for visual clarity.

 ## NO_RULES